standardrb/standard/README.md

 - **No configuration.** The easiest way to enforce consistent style in your project.
 Just drop it in.
-- **Automatically format code.** Just run `standard --fix` and say goodbye to messy or inconsistent code.
+- **Automatically format code.** Just run `standardrb --fix` and say goodbye to messy or inconsistent code.
 - **Catch style issues & programmer errors early.** Save precious code review time by eliminating back-and-forth between reviewer & contributor.

-Adopting `standard` style means ranking the importance of code clarity and community conventions higher than personal style.
+Adopting Standard style means ranking the importance of code clarity and community conventions higher than personal style.
 This might not make sense for 100% of projects and development cultures, however open source can be a hostile place for newbies.
 Setting up clear, automated contributor expectations makes a